flux-framework/PerfFlowAspect/docs/BasicTutorial.rst

 performance-analysis actions, a piece of tracing code, etc. on those points of execution.
 In AOP, these trigger points are called join points in the source code, and the functionality invoked is called `advice`.
-To learn more about AOP and associated terminology, please refer to our presentation slides (TBD).
+To learn more about AOP and associated terminology, please refer to our presentation slides `here <ppts/PerfFlowAspectTutorialSlides.pdf>`.

 The python package ``perfflowaspect`` contains the PerfFlowAspect tool for the Python language.
 The file ``src/python/perfflowaspect/aspect.py`` contains a key